 Tim’s research has been published by Harvard University, Foreign Policy, and Slate among others.
 In October 2013, he spoke at the United Nations and he has been an expert to the Organization for Security and Cooperation in Europe.
 He speaks frequently at national and international conferences and has been featured by print, radio, and television media including the Kojo Nnamdi show, PRI’s The World, Greek Public Television, the LA Times, the Russian Kommersant, the German Die Zeit and other media outlets.
 He conducts his academic research as a non-resident research fellow at the Citizen Lab.

-Prior to joining New America, Maurer was a research associate in the Technology and Public Policy Program at the Center for Strategic and International Studies where he continues to be an adjunct fellow.
-He assisted David Sanger with parts of his best-selling book Confront and Conceal, analyzing President Obama’s national security policy.
-He has worked for the United Nations in Rwanda, Geneva, and New York and is a non-resident fellow at the Global Public Policy Institute.
+Prior to joining New America, Tim was part of the Technology and Public Policy Program at the Center for Strategic and International Studies where he wrote a study analyzing the institutional structures of critical infrastructure protection in the U.S. and international cyber-security.
+He continues to be a (non-resident) adjunct fellow of the program.
+Tim assisted David Sanger, Chief Washington Correspondent for The New York Times, with parts of his best-selling book Confront and Conceal, analyzing President Obama’s national security policy.
+He has worked for the United Nations in Rwanda, Geneva, and New York focusing on humanitarian assistance and the coordination of the UN system.

-Maurer holds a Master in Public Policy from the Harvard Kennedy School, where he was a McCloy fellow concentrating on international and global affairs.
-His award-winning thesis was a research project conducted for the White House National Security Council.
-He received his B.A. in political science from the Freie University Berlin.
+Tim holds a Master in Public Policy concentrating on international and global affairs from the Harvard Kennedy School.
+His thesis was a research project on transnational organized crime conducted for the White House National Security Council.
+He received his B.A. in political science from the Freie Universität Berlin.

-For a list of Maurer's publications and speaking engagements prior to his work with New America, click here.
+For a list of Tim's publications and speaking engagements prior to his work at New America, please click here